 214.04 Nursery Stock Warranty Period.
 After all landscaping work in the Contract has been installed and completed, a Substantial Landscape Completion Inspection shall be held including the Contractor, Engineer and the Region Environmental Staff to determine acceptability of the landscaping work.
 During the inspection, an inventory of rejected material will be made, and corrective and necessary cleanup measures will be determined.
 The approval of the Notice of Substantial Landscape Completion will take place upon successful removal of rejected material and required cleanup measures.

 The beginning of the Nursery Stock Warranty Period depends upon the time the receipt from the Engineer of a written Notice of Substantial Landscape Completion is issued.
-If the Notice of Substantial Landscape Completion is issued between March 20 and June 21, the Nursery Strock Warranty Period begins immediately and lasts for a period of 12 months.
+If the Notice of Substantial Landscape Completion is issued between March 20 and June 21, the Nursery Stock Warranty Period begins immediately and lasts for a period of 12 months.
 If the Notice of Substantial Landscape Completion is issued prior to this time (January 1 through March 19), Nursery Stock Warranty begins on March 20 of that year and lasts for the remaining months until March 20 of the following year.
 If the Notice of Substantial Landscape Completion is issued after this time (June 22 through December 31), the Nursery Stock Warranty Period begins on March 20 of the following year and lasts for a period of 12 months.
 Variations to these dates are permitted, and shall be as directed.

 Dead, dying, or rejected material shall be removed each month during the Nursery Stock Warranty Period as directed.
-DRC #10 and SNC #1 along with all larger nursery stock container sizer shall be replaced only one time during the spring calendar dates as shown above.
-Nursery stock containers smaller than DRC #10 and SNC #1 along with seeding and unrooted cuttings will not be included in Nursery Stock Warranty Period.
+Deep rooted container #10 and standard nursery container #1 along with all larger nursery stock container sizer shall be replaced only one time during the spring calendar dates as shown above.
+Nursery stock containers smaller than deep rooted container #10 and standard nursery container#1 along with seeding and unrooted cuttings will not be included in Nursery Stock Warranty Period.
 Nursery Stock replacements shall be planted in accordance with the Contract and shall be subject to all requirements specified for the original material.

 Contractor access to private property for nursery stock replacement work will not be extended beyond the terms of the temporary construction easement(s) for the project, unless another temporary easement agreement or extension of the original temporary easement is granted.